 Day 8 -

-Following breakfast today, we will check out of the hotel and transfer to Heraklion airport for our flight back to London, where the group will disperse or make onward connections.
+Following breakfast today, we will check out of the hotel and transfer to Heraklion airport, where the group will disperse or make onward connections.

 Tour dates & prices